 The non-executive Board of Directors are responsible for the overall good governance of the sport and the strategic direction of the company.

-British Eventing officials are the key team deployed by BE to make sure the events run smoothly and are up to standard.
+British Eventing officials are the key team deployed by British Eventing to make sure that affiliated events run to the BE standards and within the rules.

 Volunteers play an integral part in the running of our sport.
 Without their dedication in all weathers, the sport could not take place.